musesum/MuFlo/README.md

 z <> a { b <> a.b { d <> a.b.d, e <> a.b.e }
          c <> a.c { d <> a.c.e, e <> a.c.e } }
 ```
 Thus, it is possible to mirror a model in realtime.
-Use cases include: co-pilot in cockpit, "digital twin" for building information modeling, overriding input contollers, dancing with robots
+Use cases include: co-pilot in cockpit, "digital twin" for building information modeling, overriding input contollers, dancing with robots.

 ## Expressions